-The FREE Access Aware app is now live in Christchurch, Wellington, Hutt City and Tauranga!
+The FREE Access Aware app is now live in cities across Aotearoa!

 The Access Aware app was developed in partnership with SaferMe and is a world first initiative set to revolutionise the reporting and enforcement of mobility parking abuse.

-Access Aware is now being widely used in Wellington, Christchurch, Hutt City and Tauranga, with the help of those city councils.
+Access Aware is now being widely used in Christchurch, Hutt City, New Plymouth, Palmerston North, Porirua, Rotorua, Tauranga, Upper Hutt and Wellington with the help of those city councils.
 It is designed to allow the reporting of mobility parking abuse in real time to enforcement officers so they can monitor the use and respond to abuse of their parks.
 You can also use the app to see the locations of known mobility park locations on a map in real time to help you find a park when you need it.

 The rest of New Zealand

-If you are anywhere in New Zealand outside Christchurch, Wellington and Hutt City, you can still download the Access Aware app and help build a more accessible Aotearoa by mapping any mobility parks in your area.
+If you are anywhere in New Zealand outside Christchurch, Hutt City, New Plymouth, Palmerston North, Porirua, Rotorua, Tauranga, Upper Hutt and Wellington, you can still download the Access Aware app and help build a more accessible Aotearoa by mapping any mobility parks in your area.
 You can also report mobility parking abuse although not yet actionable, as the information collected will be used to inform conversations with Local and National Government.

 The full ability to report mobility parking abuse will be available to you when the app is launched New Zealand wide, later this year.
 It is hoped that Auckland Councils will be on board too, by the end of next month.